Highbridge Park: History

-Early history

 Highbridge Park derives its name from New York City’s oldest standing bridge, the High Bridge (1848), which was built to carry the Old Croton Aqueduct over the Harlem River.
 From the 17th to the 19th centuries, the area was sparsely populated with scattered farms and private estates.
 During the American Revolution, General George Washington used the Morris-Jumel Mansion, adjacent to the southern end of the park near Edgecombe Avenue and West 160th Street, as his headquarters in September and October 1776.

-The land for Highbridge Park was assembled piecemeal between 1867 and the 1960s.
-It was designed in 1888 by Samuel Parsons Jr. and Calvert Vaux.
+Establishment

+The New York City Department of Public Parks acquired a 2.25 mi strip of land on the Harlem River between 155th and Dyckman Streets in May 1884.
+Afterward, several commissioners were appointed to assess the value of existing land lots within the park.
+Local landowners complained about a New York state law that would force them to pay for half of the park's assessed value.
+A New York Supreme Court judge halted the project in 1886 following disputes over property appraisals.
+The park hosted the 1887 USA Cross Country Championships.
+In February 1888, Samuel Parsons Jr. and Calvert Vaux were ordered to prepare plans for Highbridge Park, with a main entrance at 159th Street.
+That June, the secretary of the city's Board of Street Opening was asked to prepare a resolution setting the park's northern and southern borders at 186th and 155th Streets, respectively.
+The borders were revised in December 1888 to encompass the land between Tenth (Amsterdam) Avenue to the west and the Harlem River to the east.Three men were appointed in April 1889 to appraise 1,976 lots on the site; one of the appointees, former U.S. President Grover Cleveland, declined the position.
+Property owners continued to oppose the new park, speaking out against a proposed northward extension to Dyckman Street that would have cost $2.5 million.
+In December 1889, the Board of Street Opening formally decided to reduce the park from 79 to 52.62 acre, running only from 170th to 181st Street.
+The majority of the new park, approximately 30 acre, was to incorporate the original High Bridge Park on the same site.

 The area between 190th and 192nd Streets was occupied by the Fort George Amusement Park, a trolley park/amusement park, from 1895 to 1914; its site is now a seating area in Highbridge Park.

-The park was the site of the 1887 USA Cross Country Championships.

-In the 1890s, the City of New York built a racetrack for horses, the Harlem River Speedway, along the riverbank of the park.
+A racetrack for horses, the Harlem River Speedway, was opened along the riverbank of the park in 1898.